CosmWasm/cw-plus/packages/cw1155/README.md

 `BatchSendFrom{from, contract, batch, msg}` - Batched version of `SendFrom` which can handle multiple types of tokens at once.

-`SetApprovalForAll { operator, approved }` - Grant or revoke  `operator` the permission to transfer or send all tokens owned by `msg.sender`.
-This approval is tied to the owner, not the tokens and applies to any future token that the owner receives as well.
+`ApproveAll{ operator, expires }` - Allows operator to transfer / send any token from the owner's account.
+If expiration is set, then this allowance has a time/height limit.

+`RevokeAll { operator }` - Remove previously granted ApproveAll permission

 ### Queries

 `Balance { owner, token_id }` - Query the balance of `owner` on perticular type of token, default to `0` when record not exist.

-`BatchBalance { owner, token_ids }` - Query the balance of `owner` on multiple types of tokens, batched version of `Balance`
+`BatchBalance { owner, token_ids }` - Query the balance of `owner` on multiple types of tokens, batched version of `Balance`.

-`ApprovedForAll{ owner, spender }` - Query if `spender` has the permission to transfer or send tokens owned by `msg.sender`.
+`ApprovedForAll{owner, include_expired, start_after, limit}` - List all operators that can
+access all of the owner's tokens.
+Return type is `ApprovedForAllResponse`.
+If `include_expired` is set, show expired owners in the results, otherwise, ignore them.
+If query for some specific operator, set `start_after` to the operator, and set limit to 1.

 ### Receiver